 God is still El Roi and still sees each of us.
 He sees our struggles and is ready to meet with us wherever we are.
 He cares about every detail of our lives.

-One day, God instructs Abraham to take his son Isaac and make a sacrifice up on the mountain.
+One day, God instructs Abraham to take his son Isaac and make a sacrifice on the mountain.
 Abraham was to take only his son and firewood.
 Usually, they take a ram or other animal, but God said only the wood and his son were to go.

 When they arrive, they build the altar, and Abraham lays Isaac on top.
 Just as Abraham is about to strike his son, God calls out, and then, in a bush nearby, Abraham sees a ram caught by its horns.

-Abraham called the place “The Lord will Provide.”
-Today, people still say, “the Lord will provide on his mountain.”
+‘Abraham called the place “The Lord will Provide.”
+Today, people still say, “The Lord will provide on his mountain.”
 Genesis 22:14

 God knows our every need and provides for us daily.
-Just as he provided mana for the Israelites in the wilderness and clothes the flowers of the field in splendor, so will he do for us.
+Just as he provided mana for the Israelites in the wilderness and clothed the flowers of the field in splendor, so will he do for us.

 ‘For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.’
 John 3:16